Table of Contents

 The Environmental Health and Safety department will review the personal protective equipment requirements for employees engaged in elevated risk functions on campus and will provide equipment as needed, following guidance from SUNY, New York State Department of Health, the CDC and other agencies.
 Face coverings are supplied to all employees and students upon request to the Environmental Health and Safety Officer.
 Health and Safety Protocol

 According to established campus policies, all members of the campus community (students, faculty, staff, visitors, vendors and contractors) are required to wear masks or face coverings when on college property or in college spaces, including classrooms, office spaces, the library and residential spaces.
 This requirement applies to all campus community members including affiliated units such as the Research Foundation, OAS, Sodexo, etc. The mask or face covering must cover both the nose and mouth and be worn in both indoor and outdoor settings.
-A mask or face covering must always be worn unless a person is alone in their office space.
+A mask or face covering must always be worn unless a person is alone outside, in their personal residence hall room, or in their office space.
 Complete face covering guidelines are detailed at the Health and Safety Protocol.

 Students who violate college guidelines, including those outlined in the student Statement of Shared Responsibility will be referred to the Office of Community Standards for disciplinary review and the imposition of discipline.
 Employees who fail to comply with the published face covering and social distancing guidelines will be referred to the Office of Human Resources for review and resolution of the violation in accordance with applicable collective bargaining agreements and college procedures.
 Discipline may be imposed, up to and including termination.
 Campus visitors that do not comply may face removal of authorization to be on campus property and/or termination of any applicable lease/permit/contract.
 For all campus community members, failure to comply with social distancing and face covering guidelines may result in prosecution for violations of New York State law.